MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Unlike {{?I-D.draft-ietf-dnsop-aname-03}}, this approach is extensible to cover Alt-Svc and ECH use-cases.
-This approach also does not require any changes or special handling on either authoritative or master servers, beyond optionally returning in-bailiwick additional records.
+This approach also does not require any changes or special handling on either authoritative or primary servers, beyond optionally returning in-bailiwick additional records.

 Like that proposal, this addresses the zone apex CNAME challenge for clients that implement this.